AshyPC/Replant/README.md

 with a significant increase in membership, we will need additional seating space.
 Also, drastically _reducing_ seating capacity will strangle the church's growth.

+DAD Reducing seating may be a temporary measure to reduce a sense of sparseness, as long as capacity can be restored as needed

 Demonstrating change
 --------------------

 We are engaging in a church replant, and need to reinforce that this is a new beginning.
 People who walk into the church for the first time must instantly know that we have changed things.

+DAD New people who don't know the previous layout will not be able t assess this.
+But they usually are aware of the differences in seating styles bewtween church eras.
+Thus differences between prevous centuries (pews with doors, highly rigid) vs last century (1950s orthoganal rows) vs more recent times (semi-circular in fabric chairs rather than pews) are readily perceived even by visitors

 Justification
 =============